Autumn on Exmoor

-Buckle up and uncover hidden corners of Exmoor from inside a Land Rover 4x4, as you roll through steep, wooded valleys, past crystal-clear rivers and across dramatic windswept moorland.
+Buckle up and uncover hidden corners of Exmoor from inside a Land Rover 4x4, as you roll through steep, wooded valleys, past crystal-clear rivers and across dramatic windswept moorland and spot Exmoor ponies and Red Deer.
 These family-friendly tours are led by local guides, who’ll let you in on some insider knowledge of the area’s history and folklore.

 Prefer your guided tour on foot?
-There are plenty of opportunities to discover Exmoor, including guided walking tours where you'll learn about the story of Lorna Doone, or Samuel Taylor Coleridge, or Culbone Church (said to be the smallest parish church in England), or what to forage at this time of year.
+There are plenty of opportunities to discover Exmoor's wildlife and more, including guided walking tours where you'll learn about the story of Lorna Doone, or Samuel Taylor Coleridge, or Culbone Church (said to be the smallest parish church in England), or what to forage at this time of year.